dpranke/typ/README.rst

 Things remaining for 1.0, roughly in priority order:

 - Add input validation on all of the public APIs.
-- Get test coverage for the remaining untested code:
+- Get test coverage for the remaining untested code.

-  - figure out how to get coverage of the command-line based tests
-  - figure out how to get output trapping working inside tests
-  - add fakes for coverage and pdb?
-  - test loadTestsFromName failing in run_one_test()

-- Make --debugger work with Python3
 - Make parallel coverage work.
 - Implement a non-python file format for testing command line interfaces, clean up testing of exe's.